Levelland, Texas

+History

+Levelland became the county seat upon its organization in 1921.
+Initially named Hockley City by Charles W. Post in 1912, development began in 1921, and the town was swiftly renamed for its local topography.
+The town's foundation was further solidified with the commencement of Santa Fe Railroad service in July 1925.

+The 1950s oil boom led to the establishment of a refinery and gas plant.

+Levelland experienced civic development, including the opening of a municipal park in 1951 through fundraising by civic clubs.
+Infrastructure improvements, an airfield, road systems, and a hospital, were undertaken around the same time.
+The town established a county library in the 1950s and the South Plains Museum in 1968.
+South Plains College, a two-year community college, opened in 1958.

 Geography

 Levelland is at the center of Hockley County.
 Texas State Highway 114 runs through the north side of the city, leading east 30 mi to Lubbock and west 43 mi to the New Mexico border.
 U.S. Route 385 passes through the center of the city, east of downtown, leading north 24 mi to Littlefield and south 29 mi to Brownfield.

 According to the United States Census Bureau, Levelland has a total area of 26.3 km2, of which 0.01 km2, or 0.06%, is covered by water.